zjkmxy/ndnd/README.md

 See the project [overview](https://named-data.net/project/), architecture [details](https://named-data.net/project/archoverview/) and the [tutorial](https://101.named-data.net/) for more info on NDN.

-## 🏗️ Building the source
+## 🏗️ Installation

+Pre-built static binaries for all supported platforms are available on the [releases](https://github.com/named-data/ndnd/releases) page.

-NDNd is written in pure Go and requires [Go 1.23](https://go.dev/doc/install) or later.
+NDNd is written in pure Go and requires [Go 1.23](https://go.dev/doc/install) or later to build from source.
 Once Go is installed, run `make` to build the `ndnd` executable, followed by `make install` to install it globally.

 # 🌟 Usage